Politics 5 min read

 US Troops Wounded in Iranian Strike on Saudi Base Amid Escalating Conflict

-At least 10 US service members have been wounded in an Iranian missile attack on Prince Sultan Air Base in Saudi Arabia, marking a significant escalation in the month-long conflict between Iran and Israel that has drawn in American forces across the region.
+Riyadh/Washington — At least 10 US service members have been wounded in an Iranian missile attack on Prince Sultan Air Base in Saudi Arabia, marking a dangerous new escalation in the month-long conflict between Iran and Israel that has drawn American forces into direct confrontation with Tehran and raised fears of a broader regional war.

-The Israel Defense Forces stated it is days away from neutralizing all of its "top priority" targets in Iran, which include ballistic missile sites, weapons production facilities, and command centers.
-International Spokesperson Nadav Shoshani emphasized Israel's preparedness: "We have prepared for a multi-front war.
+The Israel Defense Forces stated it is days away from neutralising all of its "top priority" targets in Iran, which include ballistic missile sites, weapons production facilities, and command centres.
+International Spokesperson Nadav Shoshani emphasised Israel's preparedness: "We have prepared for a multi-front war.
 We've been fighting for the last two and a half years a multi-front war with threats from various different fronts."
+The USS Tripoli amphibious assault ship, carrying 3,500 sailors and Marines, has arrived in the region alongside reports of over 1,000 additional US soldiers being deployed — a military buildup that has fuelled Iranian accusations of a planned ground invasion.

 What's Next